OMEGA3065/RaCustomMenu/README.md

 If you multiselect players, the action can be stacked if the action names are the same; otherwise, the action is performed only on the clicked player's button.

 ## For plugin creator
-Reference RaCustomMenu DLL using the `RaCustomMenu.dll`.
+Reference RaCustomMenu DLL using the `RaCustomMenuExiled.dll` or `RaCustomMenuLabApi.dll`.

 - Create a new class